 - What was the difference between the two methods?

-- In What way is the first different from the second?
+- In what way is first different from the second?

 - How was working in prescribed roles without them by self-organising yourselves?